Tory Lanez discography

-Canadian recording artist Tory Lanez has released seven studio albums, Twenty mixtapes, four extended plays (EP), eighty-nine singles (including forty-nine as a featured artist) and more than eighty music videos.
+Canadian singer and rapper Tory Lanez has released eight studio albums, Twenty mixtapes, four extended plays (EP), eighty-nine singles (including forty-nine as a featured artist) and more than eighty music videos.
 In 2009, Lanez began his career by releasing his debut mixtape, T.L 2 T.O.
 He received major recognition from the mixtape, Conflicts of My Soul: The 416 Story, released in August 2013, which included guest appearances from Roscoe Dash and Kirko Bangz.
-In 2014, he released Lost Cause which led to his first tour, the Lost Cause tour.
+In 2014, he released Lost Cause, which led to his first tour, the Lost Cause tour.
 Lanez collaborated with the WeDidIt collective on the Cruel Intentions EP in 2015.
 Chixtape III and The New Toronto were released later that year.
 He released his debut album I Told You, in 2016.